DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 [Immortals Fenyx Rising](https://www.nintendo.com/games/detail/immortals-fenyx-rising-switch/) is a pretty good clone of Zelda from Ubisoft.
 Nice graphics, good character leveling system.
 A no NPC around at all - only enemies.

+#### Oceanhorn

+{% include image path="oceanhorn2.jpg" alt="Oceanhorn 2: Knights of the Lost Realm" link=true %}

+Let's continue my Zelda-clones list with [Oceanhorn 2: Knights of the Lost Realm](https://www.nintendo.com/games/detail/oceanhorn-2-knights-of-the-lost-realm-switch/).
+The game is initially created by Apple arcade for iPad, not AAA-consoles.
+It gives both advantages and disadvantages.
+The main disadvantage is a scale: it's not that deep.
+The main advantage - graphics look perfect on Switch.

 #### Kingdoms of Amalur: Re-Reckoning

 {% include image path="re-reckoning.jpg" alt="Kingdoms of Amalur: Re-Reckoning" link=true %}